Rainymood/rainymood.github.io/_posts/2020-10-25-addicting-tech.md

 This is how your brain is being hacked.
 Endless loops of triggers, actions, variable rewards, and investments.

 # How do they do it?

-With this model in the back of your mind, this is how they do it.
+Endless novelty

+These products make you engage by providing you **an endless amount of novelty** at the low low price of a single action.
+Just think about the amount of actions you have to take to enter one of their loops:

+* Open the app? one tap.
+* Like an post? one tap.
+* Explore new posts? one swipe down

+They make it as simple as possible for you to fall into one of their traps.
+Honestly, I don't dare to hypothesize what the next step is.

+So that's how they do it, **endless novelty at the tip of your fingers**.

 Twitter